Monarch butterfly migration: Northward

 There is a northward migration in the spring.
 Female monarchs lay eggs for the next generation during these migrations.
 Northward migration from Florida normally occurs from mid-March to mid-May and the initial wave of the migration may be the offspring of monarchs that have overwintered in Florida and along the northern Gulf Coast, not in central Mexico.
 Tagged monarchs from Tallahassee were recovered in Virginia and Georgia.

 The distance and length of these journeys exceeds the normal lifespan of monarchs, which is less than two months for butterflies born in early summer.
 The first generation leaving the overwintering sites only migrates as far north as Texas and Oklahoma.
 The second, third and fourth generations return to their northern breeding locations in the United States and Canada in the spring.

 As with the initiation of the southern migration, a variety of cues trigger the cessation of diapause, the beginning of breeding activity and the movement north.
 In the case of the western population, the dispersal proceeds in a westerly and northwesterly direction.
 During this process, roosting sites sometimes move and the monarchs move to lower elevations.
 Rising temperatures and increasing daylengths influence the initiation of the northward migration.
-Temperature also has an effect.
 Mated females leave the overwintering sites before the males.
 Monarchs travelling north do not form roosts.

 Rates of recolonization have remained steady between 1997 and 2011.
-The recolonization of the breeding grounds in the United States and Canada is a two generation process.
+The recolonization of the breeding grounds in the United States and Canada is a two to three generation process.
 The pattern of recolonization of the northern breeding areas has not changed since monitoring began in 1997.
-The timetables of the re-colonization range is not correlated to the censuses of overwintering monarchs in Mexico.